How-to guides

 - Enter using lowercase English letters, 2 to 20 characters

-- The following names cannot be used as a Database username
+- The following names cannot be used as Database user names

 - root, user, sdscmpif, hacluster, adm, games, nobody, sshd, system, mail, postfix, sa, maxigent_cl

-Database password Required DB connection password - Enter 8-30 characters including letters, numbers, and special characters (
+Database password Required Database connection password - English letters, numbers, and special characters (

-Database password verification Required DB connection password verification - Re-enter the DB connection password identically
+Database password verification Required Check DB connection password - Re-enter the DB connection password identically

 Database Port number Required DB connection port number - Enter DB port within the range 1200 - 65535